John Baptist Kakubi: Bishop

 On 26 June 1969 Pope Paul VI appointed him Bishop of what at that time was the Roman Catholic Diocese of Mbarara, being the first indigenous Ugandan to be appointed bishop there.

 He was consecrated at Kololo Ceremonial Grounds, in Kololo, Kampala, in the Archdiocese of Kampala on 1 August 1969 by the hands of Pope Paul VI assisted by Archbishop Sergio Pignedoli, Titular Archbishop of Iconium and Archbishop Emmanuel Kiwanuka Nsubuga, Archbishop of Kampala.

+Resignation

 He resigned as bishop of Mbarara on 23 November 1991 and was succeeded that same day by Paul Kamuza Bakyenga, previously Coadjutor Bishop of Mbarara, Uganda and later Archbishop, when the diocese was elevated archdiocese in 1999.
 After his resignation in 1991, he relocated to Ibanda Priest's House, "a house for priests and those that are retired and sick", in Ibanda, where he lived from March until his death July 2023.

 Illness and death

 For a period of about two years before his death, Bishop Kakubi was diagnosed with high blood pressure and diabetes mellitus.
 In the Winter of 2015/2016 he was admitted to International Hospital Kampala in Kampala for evaluation and management.
 He died there on 11 February 2016.
 He was 86 years of age.
 He was buried as he willed, at Saint Joseph's Chapel on Nyamitanga Hill, in Mbarara City on Saturday 13 February 2016.